 We consider implementation science research examining the methods, trialing, and uptake of research into routine healthcare settings for the benefit of patient health.
-This section also considers research promoting healthcare reforms and the de-implementation of low-value care.
+We also consider research promoting healthcare reforms and the de-implementation of low-value care.
 Submissions that include public and patient involvement (PPI) or co-production in the research process are particularly encouraged.

 eHealth, mHealth and informatics

-We consider all aspects of research relating to the design, development, trialing, adoption, and application of information technology, artificial intelligence, machine learning, and mobile health-based innovations in health service management, planning, and delivery of care.
+We consider all aspects of research relating to the development, trialing, adoption, and implementation of digital health and information technologies, artificial intelligence, machine learning, and mobile health-based innovations in health service management, planning, and delivery of care.

 Health policy, politics and power

 We consider all aspects of research concerning the decisions, plans, and actions that are undertaken to achieve specific healthcare goals in society.
-This section also considers studies on pharmaceutical policy, legislation, guidelines, and regulations that impact health systems, services, and movements towards universal health coverage.
+We also consider studies on pharmaceutical policy, legislation, guidelines, and regulations that impact health systems, services, and movements towards universal health coverage.

 Health system quality and safety

 We consider all aspects of research concerning the review, monitoring, evaluation, communication, and achievement of high-level health system goals based on health system strategies.
-The section also encourages submissions evidencing improvement and innovation to advance the quality and safety of patient care at the health system and service level.
+We also encourage submissions evidencing improvement and innovation to advance the quality and safety of patient care at the health system and service level.
 Studies examining the perspectives of health systems, health care providers, service users, and caregivers are also considered.

-*Studies concerning clinical practice, clinical decision-making, and measurement of clinical outcomes, including quality of life, should be directed to the relevant BMC Series medical journal.
+Please note that studies concerning clinical knowledge, practice, clinical decision-making, and measurement of clinical outcomes, should be directed to the relevant BMC Series medical journal.

 Healthcare delivery and access to healthcare

 We consider all aspects of research relating to the organization of people, institutions, and resources to deliver health care services to meet the healthcare needs of the population.
-This section particularly encourages submissions reporting advancing universal health coverage and healthcare equity.
+We particularly encourage submissions reporting studies supporting universal health coverage and healthcare equity.
 Geospatial and epidemiological studies related to healthcare delivery and access to healthcare are also considered.

 Healthcare financing and economics

 We consider all aspects of research relating to the mobilization, accumulation, and allocation of money to finance the healthcare needs of people, individually and as a population.
-This section considers studies looking at the various models that exist to finance healthcare, such as private insurance, personal financing, social health insurance, and taxation.
-This section also considers economic and cost-effectiveness evaluations of health policy, interventions, performance, and services.
+We also consider studies looking at the various models for financing healthcare, such as private insurance, out-of-pocket expenses, social health insurance schemes, and taxation.
+We also consider economic evaluations of health policies, interventions, pharmaceuticals, and services.

-*Please note that the journal does not consider research focused on increasing for-profit healthcare revenue; monetizing healthcare or personal health data; or advertising/marketing for-profit healthcare, health/medical/insurance products.
+Please note that the journal does not consider research focused on increasing for-profit healthcare revenue.
+For example, monetizing healthcare or personal health data, or marketing for-profit healthcare, including health and insurance products.

 Healthcare governance and management

 We consider all aspects of research aiming to inform best practice and continuous improvement for commissioners, decision-makers, and managers, for the benefit of service users and their carers.
-This section considers studies concerning risk assessments, upholding healthcare standards, incident management and reporting, and auditing.
+We also consider studies focused on risk assessments, upholding healthcare standards, incident management and reporting, and auditing.

 The health workforce

-We consider all aspects of health workforce research including planning, resourcing, and staffing, assessment of healthcare staff attitudes and behaviors, and occupational health and wellbeing of healthcare staff.
-Studies considered by this section include demographic and diversity studies, healthcare professional market analyses, methods to improve wellbeing, motivation, and productivity, and health workforce migration studies.
-This section will also consider studies that have developed and validated psychometric scales for measuring health worker health and well-being.
+We consider all aspects of health workforce research including planning, resourcing, and staffing, assessment of healthcare staff attitudes and behaviors, and occupational wellbeing of healthcare staff.
+We also consider studies examining demographics and diversity, the health professional job market, methods to improve wellbeing, motivation, and productivity, and health workforce migration studies.

 Not sure if your article fits the scope of the journal?
 Why not explore some of our related journals in the BMC Series: